enepomnyaschih/jwidget/doc/README.md

 jWidget is an object-oriented TypeScript Model-View framework.
 Being direct competitor to Backbone, AngularJS and EmberJS, jWidget is a good choice for developers who respect the principles of object-oriented programming and appreciate good application performance.

-jWidget 2 is a migration of jWidget framework to the modern toolkit (see [jWidget advantages](#jwidget-advantages) below.
+jWidget 2 is a migration of jWidget framework to a modern toolkit (see [jWidget advantages](#jwidget-advantages) below).

 ### jWidget features